 Know that If you’re under 19, you can only have one passenger who is under 19 between the hours of midnight and 5AM.

 The only restriction in having a G2 is that you must maintain a blood alcohol level of zero, and that every passenger wears a seatbelt.

-After you have your G2 license for 12 months, you can take your Class G Road Test, which, if you pass, will mean that you now have your full driver’s license.
+After you have your G2 licence for 12 months, you can take your Class G Road Test, which, if you pass, will mean that you now have your full driver’s licence.

-What can I do with my G license?
+What can I do with my G licence?

 So when can I buy a car?